Deputy Prime Minister of New Zealand: Appointment and duties

-Generally, the position is held by the deputy leader of the largest party, but now that the MMP electoral system makes coalitions more likely, the role may instead go to the leader of a junior party.
-This occurred with Winston Peters, leader of New Zealand First, and Jim Anderton, leader of the Alliance.
-The previous deputy prime minister, Grant Robertson of the Labour Party, had the role even though his party's deputy leader is Kelvin Davis.
-After the 2020 election, Davis turned down the position, and Robertson was appointed instead.

 The post of deputy prime minister was formally established in 1949.
-Eighteen individuals have held the position (two of them doing so twice) and of those people: Holyoake, Marshall, Watt, Muldoon, Palmer, Clark and English have eventually served as prime minister.
-The deputy prime minister has always been a member of the Cabinet, and has always held at least one substantive portfolio.
+Eighteen individuals have held the position (with one of them doing so twice, and one doing so thrice) and of those people: Holyoake, Marshall, Watt, Muldoon, Palmer, Clark and English have eventually served as prime minister.
+The deputy prime minister has always been a member of the Cabinet and has always held at least one substantive portfolio.

-The Deputy Prime Minister "...can, if necessary" exercise the statutory and constitutional functions and powers of the prime ministership if the Prime Minister is unavailable or unable.
-They can also do the same as Acting Prime Minister, in consultation with the Prime Minister if it is appropriate and practicable.
-The Deputy Prime Minister can also temporarily act as Prime Minister until the leadership of the government is determined in some cases, like the death or incapacity of the Prime Minister.
+The deputy prime minister "...can, if necessary" exercise the statutory and constitutional functions and powers of the prime minister if the prime minister is unavailable or unable.
+They can also do the same as acting prime minister, in consultation with the prime minister if it is appropriate and practicable.
+The deputy prime minister can also temporarily act as interim prime minister until the leadership of the government is determined in some cases, like the death of the prime minister.

+The position was most commonly held by the deputy leader of the largest party, but since the adoption of the MMP electoral system in 1996 and the greater frequency of coalition governments in New Zealand, the role may instead go to the leader of a junior government party.
+This has occurred three times with Winston Peters, leader of New Zealand First; once with Jim Anderton, leader of the Alliance; and once with David Seymour, leader of ACT New Zealand.
+Twice, the Labour Party has appointed a senior minister who was not the deputy party leader as the deputy prime minister (Grant Robertson and Carmel Sepuloni).

 Little scholarly attention has focused on deputy prime ministers in New Zealand or elsewhere.
-In 2009, an article by Steven Barnes appeared in Political Science where nine 'qualities' of deputy prime ministership were identified: temperament; relationships with their Cabinet and caucus; relationships with their party; popularity with the public; media skills; achievements as Deputy Prime Minister; relationship with the Prime Minister; leadership ambition; and method of succession.
-Barnes conducted a survey of journalists, academics, and former members of parliament to rank New Zealand's deputy prime ministers since 1960.
-Across the nine deputy prime minister 'qualities', Don McKinnon achieved the number one ranking, followed by Brian Talboys, Michael Cullen, and John Marshall.
+In 2009, an article by Steven Barnes appeared in Political Science where nine 'qualities' of deputy prime ministership were identified: temperament; relationships with their Cabinet and caucus; relationships with their party; popularity with the public; media skills; achievements as deputy prime minister; relationship with the prime minister; leadership ambition; and method of succession.
+Barnes conducted a survey of journalists, academics, and former members of parliament to rank New Zealand deputy prime ministers up to that time since 1960.
+Across the nine deputy prime minister 'qualities', Don McKinnon achieved the number one ranking, followed by Brian Talboys, Michael Cullen, and Jack Marshall.
 In a second 'overall' ranking, Cullen was ranked number one, followed by Talboys, McKinnon, and Marshall.
-Jim Anderton, Winston Peters, and Bob Tizard were ranked lowest in both sections of the survey.
+Winston Peters, Jim Anderton, and Bob Tizard were ranked lowest in both sections of the survey.